Pesto Zoodles with Tomatoes and Mozzarella

-Pesto Zoodles with Tomatoes and Mozzarella are zucchini noodles tossed with homemade pesto, oven roasted cherry tomatoes, and fresh mozzarella.
-Top it with crunchy, toasted walnut for a guilt-free pasta dinner!
+Pesto Zoodles with Tomatoes and Mozzarella are zucchini noodles tossed in homemade pesto sauce for a healthy, delicious, gluten free meal!

 How could they possibly resist?

-I had some of my Easy Oven Roasted Cherry Tomatoes in the fridge since they’ve become a staple lately, so I tossed some of those into my pesto zoodles as well.
-You can definitely use fresh cherry tomatoes, but the oven roasted tomatoes added such a nice punch of flavor.
-And don’t forget the fresh mozzarella balls and toasted walnuts!
+- I had some of my oven roasted cherry tomatoes in the fridge since they’ve become a staple lately, so I tossed some of those into my pesto zoodles.
+Substitute with fresh cherry tomatoes or sun dried tomatoes if you prefer.

 Kale Pesto Zucchini Noodles with Salmon by Kristine’s Kitchen